 Choose native plants

 Native plants often have low water and maintenance requirements.
 Remember How to prevent blockages.
-Visit the Queensland Government’s Waterwise Plant Selector for help choosing the right plants for your garden.
+Visit the Australian Institute of Horticulture's Waterwise Plant Selector for help choosing the right plants for your garden.